borttappat/splix/README.md

 **This project has been discontinued due to critical issues with Microsoft's software engineering practices.**

-Microsoft's inability to maintain basic compatibility and engineering standards has rendered this VM router setup unreliable and potentially dangerous for production use.
-The fundamental architectural flaws in their approach to driver management and system integration make it impossible to provide a stable, secure VM routing solution.
+Microsoft's inability to maintain basic compatibility and provide their idiotic piece of shit software [EXACT DETAILS REDACTED] has rendered this project obsolete for the time being.
+The original plan for the project was to be implemented in a pentesting environment with separation of Host and VM.
+Due to specific software not being packaged, this will no longer be used and a more traditional package manager on a separate OS will be chosen instead.

+Fuck you, Microsoft.
+Fuck you bad.

 **Details regarding the specific technical failures cannot be disclosed due to confidentiality agreements.**